Deck Pass Blog: Week 3

 Women's Swimming & Diving to Usher in New Era with Wisconsin Dual

-Mark Hill recently concluded his fourth season on the University of Michigan swimming and diving staff and his first as assistant coach, working primarily with the men's team.
+Mark Hill recently concluded his seventh season on the University of Michigan swimming and diving staff and his fourth as assistant coach, working primarily with the men's team.
 He spent the previous three seasons as the volunteer assistant coach with the men's swimming and diving team before being promoted to full-time staff in August 2012.

 Hill came to Michigan after spending the two years in Florida, working as a head USS Age Group Coach in Key Largo and as the head high school coach at Coral Shores High School in Islamorada.
 He was also a master's coach with the Fighting Manatees, developing a strength and dry-land program.
 He also worked with current head coach Mike Bottom at the Race Club from June 2007-August 2008.